 - Let us have a closer look at the end game of the algorithm.
-Colors 11 (in binary notation, i.e., 6 or 7 in decimal notation) will not be chosen, because the node will then do another round.
+Colors 11\ (in binary notation, i.e., 6 or 7 in decimal notation) will not be chosen, because the node will then do another round.
 This gives a total of 6 colors (i.e., colors 0,..., 5). - What about that last line of the loop?
-How do the nodes know that all nodes now have a color in the range $\{0, \ldots, 5\}$?
+How do the nodes know that all nodes now have a color in the range $\{0, \ldots, 5\}$ ?
 The answer to this question is surprisingly complex.
 One may hardwire the number of rounds into the until statement, such that all nodes execute the loop for exactly the same number of rounds.
 However, in order to do so, all nodes need to know n, the number of nodes, which is ugly.
-There are (non-trivial) solutions where nodes do not need to know n (for such a solution in a simpler special case, see exercises). - Can one reduce the number of colors?
-Note that Algorithm 2 does not work (since the degree of a node can be much higher than 6)!
+There are (non-trivial) solutions where nodes do not need to know n, see exercises. - Can one reduce the number of colors?
+Note that Algorithm 1.9 does not work (since the degree of a node can be much higher than 6)!
 For fewer colors we need to have siblings monochromatic!

-Algorithm 5 Shift Down
+Algorithm 1.19 Shift Down